 Don’t have time to do the research for yourself?
 No problem!
 I’m on it.

-Here’s my list of 23 ways you can save money each time you fill up:
+Here’s my list of 23 ways you can save money each time you fill up on gas:

 1. Examine Your Gas Cap